gebn/Crackle/README.md

 $request->fire();
 ````

-### PUT request with NTLM authentication and proxy
+### A PUT request with NTLM authentication and proxy

 All types of request can be authenticated and proxied: